-When connecting an external antenna to the device, the antenna shall be placed in such a manner to minimize the potential for human contact during normal operation.
 In order to avoid the possibility of exceeding the FCC radio frequency exposure limits, human proximity to the antenna shall not be less than 3 inch (7.5 cm) during normal operation.
-The antenna is located at the connector panel on the Communicator.
+The antenna is located internal to the Communicator.